lubancafe/fastai/README.md

 # Learn FAST.ai by trying, failing, digging
-I am a developer learning fast.ai with no good math.
+I am a developer learning fast.ai with no good math together with other fans @CoderBunker, Shanghai

 # Lesson1 Dogs & Cats image classification